2400-series (CTA): Operation

 In the 1990s, the 2400-series cars were used on the Red Line in mixed consists with unrehabbed 2600-series cars.
 While the 2600-series cars were being rebuilt, the 2400-series cars were used temporarily on the Red Line.
 These cars were used again on the Red Line from 2012 to 2013.
 From the reopening of the Green Line on May 12, 1996 until mid-May 2013, these cars were assigned to the Green Line and they were replaced by the 5000-series cars.
 Until late May 2014, these cars were also assigned to the Purple Line; for the entire 2000s and early 2010s, the Purple Line fleet consisted entirely, or nearly entirely of these cars.
 The Purple Line fleet of 2400-series cars were retired in May 2014 and have been replaced by the 2600-series cars which were transferred from the Red Line as more 5000-series cars were assigned to that line and since April 2014, several 5000-series cars have been assigned to the Purple Line as well.
 From November 8, 2012 until retirement on October 31, 2014, some of these cars were also assigned to the Orange Line.
 During the morning rush hour on October 31, 2014, the 2400-series operated its last revenue run on the Orange Line.
 The Orange Line cars have been replaced by the 2600-series cars until the Red and Purple Lines are fully equipped with the 5000-series cars.
-However, as of November 2015, the assignment of 2600-series cars to the Orange Line is now permanent until the delivery of the future 7000-series cars, since all 5000-series cars have been delivered with all cars fully assigned to all lines except for the Orange, Blue, and Brown Lines.
+However, as of November 2015, the assignment of 2600-series cars to the Orange Line was permanent until the delivery of the 7000-series cars in 2021, since all 5000-series cars had been delivered with all cars fully assigned to all lines except for the Orange, Blue, and Brown Lines.

 These cars were used for the Lake/Dan Ryan, West-Northwest, Ravenswood and Howard/Englewood routes.